icaroalvarez/cv-pipeline/README.md

 ```

 ### Other dependencies
+Install this dependencies manually in the system:
-- OpenCV 3 and Qt5 must been manually installed in the system
+- OpenCV 3
+- Qt5

 ## Building the project